List of Alamo defenders: Identifying the combatants

 When the Alamo Cenotaph was created by Pompeo Coppini in 1939, the 187 defender names on the monument came from the research of Amelia Williams, considered the leading Alamo authority of her day.
 Her work is still used by some as a benchmark, although skepticism has been voiced.
-Lindley's 2003 Alamo Traces: New Evidence and New Conclusions is the result of his 15-year study of the battle, and upended much of what was previously accepted as fact.
-He devoted a chapter to deconstructing Williams' research as "misrepresentation, alteration, and fabrication of data", criticizing her sole reliance on the military land grants without checking through the muster lists to identify the combatants.
-In lieu of service pay, the cash-poor Republic of Texas adopted the system of military land grants.
-Issuance was dependent upon the military muster lists and either the veterans or their heirs filing a claim, a process that required an upfront fee to complete.
-Lacking a completed claim, proof of service would appear only on a muster list.
+Lindley's 2003 Alamo Traces: New Evidence and New Conclusions upended much of what was previously accepted as fact.
+He devoted a chapter to deconstructing Williams' research as "misrepresentation, alteration, and fabrication of data", criticizing the low value she placed on muster rolls as evidence that a man died at the Alamo, and her over-reliance on military land grants, even though the officials who approved the land grants considered the muster rolls to be sufficient proof.
+Many historians have been slow to embrace Lindley's findings, however.
+At this writing, most Alamo defender biographies on the Texas State Historical Association's website (tshaonline.org) and the official Alamo site (thealamo.org) draw from the work of historian Bill Groneman, who relied heavily on Williams, and show little, if any, influence from Lindley.